broker-workshop/tutorials/fritz/fritz.md

 It implements an end-to-end, scalable, **API-first** system for Time-domain Astronomy featuring:
 - A multi-survey data archive and alert broker
-- An interactive collaborative platform for the transient, variable, and Solar system science cases, with fine-grained access control
+- An interactive, mobile-friendly collaborative platform for the transient, variable, and Solar system science cases, with fine-grained access control
 - A workhorse for machine learning applications
 - Follow-up observation management with robotic and classical facilities